kpumuk/codecolorer/readme.txt

 1. Ruby syntax highlighting without scrollbars (Vibrant theme).
 2. Ruby syntax highlighting with scrollbars (Twitlight theme).
+3. Inline code syntax highlighting.
+4. Settings page.

 == Changelog ==

+= 0.8.7 (July 23, 2009) =
+* Fixed inline code blocks theming (thanks to <a href="http://blog.t-l-k.com/">Anatoliy 'TLK' Kolesnick</a>).
+* Fixed spaces before and after inline blocks (thanks to <a href="http://blog.t-l-k.com/">Anatoliy 'TLK' Kolesnick</a>).
+* Added section "Short codes" to readme.txt.
+* Added two more screenshots: inline code syntax highlighting and settings page.

 = 0.8.6 (July 22, 2009) =
 * Added a new option "escaped" to process code blocks with special HTML chars escaped (&lt; -> &amp;lt;).
 * Fixed regular expressions for PHP and some other languages.
 * Use html_entity_decode instead of htmlspecialchars_decode if escaped="true".
-* Added advanced syntax [ccMODE_LANG], where MODE is set of modes, and LAND is language.
+* Added advanced syntax [ccMODE_LANG], where MODE is set of modes, and LANG is language.

 = 0.8.5 (July 20, 2009) =
 * Fixed bug occured when [cc] block goes just right after the [cci].